 For the hMCM8/9 NTD complex model building, in brief, hMCM8 NTD (PDB: 7DP3) and hMCM9 NTD (PDB: 7DPD) models were used as the initial model directly docking into the EM map.
 The other processing procedure was similar to that of the gMCM8/9 model building.
 All the structures of the gMCM8/9 complex were validated through examination of the Molprobity scores and statistics of the Ramachandran plots.
 Molprobity scores were calculated as described in Table 2.

 To prepare the substrate, the oligonucleotide (5’-(dT)40GTTTTCCCAGTCACGACG-TTGTAAAACGACGGCCAGTGCC-3’) containing a 40 nt region complementary to the M13mp18(+) stand and a 40 nt oligo-dT at the 5′ end was labeled at the 3′ terminus with [α-32P] dCTP (Perkin Elmer) and annealed to the single-stranded DNA M13mp18(24).
-The DNA substrates were mixed with recombinant proteins as indicated within each 15 µl volume reaction in the helicase buffer (25 mM HEPES, pH 7.5, 1 mM magnesium acetate, 25 mM sodium acetate, pH 5.2, 4 mM ATP, 0.1 mg/ml BSA, 1 mM DTT).
+0.1 nM (in molecules) DNA substrates were mixed with 5 µg recombinant MCM8/9 complex as well as its mutants as indicated within each 15 µl volume reaction in the helicase buffer (25 mM HEPES, pH 7.5, 1 mM magnesium acetate, 25 mM sodium acetate, pH 5.2, 4 mM ATP, 0.1 mg/ml BSA, 1 mM DTT).
+2.5 µg HROB was used as an activator.
 To avoid re-annealing, the reaction was supplemented with a 100-fold unlabeled oligonucleotide.
 The reactions were then incubated at 37 °C for 60 min and stopped by adding 1 µl of stop buffer (0.4% SDS, 30 mM EDTA, and 6% glycerol) and 1µl of proteinase K (20 mg/ml, Sigma) into the reaction for another 10 min incubation at 37 °C. The products were separated by 15% polyacrylamide gel electrophoresis in 1× TBE buffer and analyzed by the Amersham typhoon (Cytiva).

 The statistical analysis was performed using Prism (GraphPad Software Inc.) on the data from at least three independent experiments.
 Statistical significance was assessed by two-tailed unpaired Student’s t-test.
 P ≤ 0.05 was considered significant.